What is Fluxo?

 You still need to start and finalize new months on the actuals page, as to ensure that data coming from an external source contains a full month.

 What's a formula?

 Formulas allow you to set a row to behave as a function of itself and/or other rows.
-You can add a formula to a row by hovering it, clicking the "..." icon, and selecting "Add/Edit Formula To Row".
+You can add a formula to a row by clicking the "..." icon, and selecting "Add/Edit Formula To Row".